 They’re trying to make sense of their reality as best they can.

-Do your best to stay calm, and do not take these accusations personally.
+Do your best to stay calm and not take these accusations personally.
 Focus on reassuring them and showing that you care about their feelings.

 2. Don't argue or use logic to convince